2014 - 2015 Roaming Academy ~ Grant Watson, Yael Davids & Wanderley Santos present: To Make a Work ~ Molecular Revolutions

 Seminar leaders in São Paulo: Suely Rolnik, Peter Pál Pelbart, Paula Cheiffi and others

-Collaboration with: the Nucleo of Subjectivity at PUC and with Casa do Povo, both in São Paulo
+In collaboration with the Nucleo of Subjectivity at PUC and Casa do Povo, both based in São Paulo.

 Participant Werkplaats Typografie: Ivan Martinez Lopez